All Episodes

 And so that was part of one of the demonic places you guys checked out.

-So it was one of the four episodes of Hell Month, but it was like really surreal, because that was the closest we'd ever really been to like dead bodies.
+So it was one of the four episodes of Hell Month, but it was like really surreal because that was the closest we'd ever really been to like dead bodies.

-And not to mention we got lost down there.
+And not to mention, we got lost down there.

 What an incredible name.

-His name's Gaspar.
+His name's Gaspard.

-Like we have to find our way out of here.
+We have to find our way out of here.

-Um, but yeah, we were like super, super late.
+But yeah, we were like super, super late.

 Like we were only supposed to be down there for like seven, eight hours, something like that.